jensmdriller/google-k8s-workshop/modules/17-roll-back.md

 Deploy a breaking change, then roll back
 ----------------------------------------

 Make a breaking change to the `gceme` source, push it, and deploy it through the pipeline to production.
 Then pretend latency spiked after the deployment and you want to roll back.
-Do it!
-Faster!
+Make sure that after your change the app is able to compile, otherwise it will fail before the deploy stage.
+As an example, you can change the version of the app.

 ```
-$ kubectl rollout undo deployment/gceme-backend-production -n prod
+$ kubectl rollout undo deployment/gceme-backend-production -n production
 deployment "gceme-backend-production"

-$ kubectl rollout undo deployment/gceme-frontend-production -n prod
+$ kubectl rollout undo deployment/gceme-frontend-production -n production
 deployment "gceme-frontend-production"

 $ kubectl rollout undo deployment/mysql -n prod

-$ kubectl rollout status deployment/gceme-frontend-production -n prod
+$ kubectl rollout status deployment/gceme-frontend-production -n production
 deployment "gceme-frontend-production" successfully rolled out

-$ kubectl rollout history deployment/gceme-frontend-production -n prod
+$ kubectl rollout history deployment/gceme-frontend-production -n production
 ```

 Optional exercises